-The productivity of Pacific halibut is affected by variability in the environment and by natural changes in biological characteristics.
+The productivity of Pacific halibut is affected by variability in the environment and by changes in biological characteristics.
 The environment fluctuates naturally and is altered due to climate change and other factors, which may affect biological characteristics such as size-at-age and recruitment of age-0 fish.
-The following types of variability were considered when developing the harvest strategy for Pacific halibut.
-Additional environmental linkages to the ecology and biology of Pacific halibut should be considered as knowledge improves.
+The following types of variability were considered when developing the harvest strategy for Pacific halibut:

-- Variability in recruitment of age-0 Pacific halibut due to unknown causes - Variability in average recruitment of age-0 Pacific halibut due to the environment (e.g. Pacific Decadal Oscillation, PDO). - Variability in the distribution of age-0 recruits linked to the PDO. - Changes in weight-at-age due to unknown causes - Variability in movement throughout the Convention Area due to the environment (e.g. linked to the PDO).
+- Variability in recruitment of age-0 Pacific halibut due to unknown causes - Variability in average recruitment of age-0 Pacific halibut due to the environment (e.g. indexed by the Pacific Decadal Oscillation, PDO). - Variability in the geographical distribution of age-0 recruits linked to the PDO. - Changes in weight-at-age due to unknown causes - Variability in movement throughout the Convention Area due to the environment (e.g. linked to the PDO).

-The potential impacts of climate change were taken into account when developing the harvest strategy policy and future research on the potential effects of climate change on Pacific halibut fisheries and stocks will be incorporated as necessary.
+Some potential impacts of climate change were taken into account when developing the harvest strategy policy and future research on additional effects of climate change on Pacific halibut fisheries and stocks will be incorporated as knowledge improves.

-3.3 MONITORING STANDARDS
+3.3 Monitoring